Ameba-AIoT/ameba-iot-docs/amebadplus/en/application_note/file_system/src/file_system.rst

 .. note::
    The VFS1 region must exist, and its size should always be larger than 128KB.
+There are two VFS regions at most.

 Common File Operation